tfortamal/MNIST-FFNN-PyTorch/README.md

 ---

-This project implements a simple Feed Forward Convolutional Neural Network (CNN) with three fully connected layers and ReLU activation functions between them.
+This project implements a simple Feed Forward Neural Network with three fully connected layers and ReLU activation functions between them.
 Implementation using PyTorch to recognize handwritten digits from the [MNIST dataset](https://pypi.org/project/mnist/#files).

 The input images are 28x28 pixels.
 The output is a 10-dimensional vector representing the scores for each digit class.

 ---
+##Dataset Details
+The MNIST dataset

 ### Contents